briannadickman/flea_market/README.md

 ## Acknowledgments

-* Thanks to all contributions and collaboration with the above mentioned authors of this code.
+* Thanks to all contributions of and collaboration with the above mentioned authors of this code.